-Reagents Consumables HBsAg test kits (HBsAgDevice, Disposable gloves, disposable sample droppers) oers) Laboratory coat Assay diluent Micropipette
+Reagents Consumables HBsAg test kits (HBsAg Device, Disposable gloves, disposable specimen droppers) Laboratory coat Assay diluent Micropipette a.
+The test device in the sealed pouch can be stored at 2-40^oC or as instructed by manufacturer up to the expiration date.
+The test device must remain in the sealed pouch until use.DO NOT FREEZE.

-- a.
-The test device in the sealed pouch can be stored at 2-40°C or as instructed by manufacturer up to the expiration date.
-The test device must remain in the sealed pouch until use.DO NOT FREEZE. - b.
+- b.
 Store whole blood at 2-8°c for up 3 days - c.
 Serum and plasma maybe stored at 2-8°c for up 7 days, for long term storage, serum and plasma specimens should be kept at-20°c or below.